kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 Duration: 0:10:00

+- You should be familiar with the command line interface (CLI).
+If this is not the case, read this easy to follow [CLI tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/).

 ### Windows Subsystem for Linux 2 (WSL2)

 If you have a Windows machine, you need Windows Subsystem for Linux 2 (WSL2).
 Here, we follow the instructions provided by Microsoft's Craig Loewen to set up WSL2 (see [this post](https://devblogs.microsoft.com/commandline/install-wsl-with-a-single-command-now-available-in-windows-10-version-2004-and-higher/) to learn more).